RasmusAChr/PDF2Images/README.md

 ### Optional Line Between Images
 You can toggle the option to include or exclude an empty line beneath each image.

-### Enable ribbon icon
-You have the option to add or remove a convenient icon in the toolbar for quick access to the conversion modal.

-### Attachment Folder Path
-Specify the folder where images generated from the PDF will be saved.
-You can either manually enter the path or use the folder selection button to choose the destination.

 <h2 align="center">
 	Support